-Embry-Riddle Aeronautical University is seeking a Senior Director of Philanthropy for its Worldwide Campus, which serves more than 22,000 students at 130 satellite locations around the globe and online.
+Embry-Riddle Aeronautical University is seeking a Director of Philanthropy for its Worldwide Campus.
 This position is based at our Daytona Beach, Florida offices, just a few miles from its famous beaches, and a short drive to Kennedy Space Center as well as family-friendly Orlando metro-area attractions and theme parks.

-The Senior Director will report to the Executive Director of Philanthropy and will be assigned by University’s central development program to support the philanthropic goals of Embry-Riddle’s Worldwide Campus.
+The Director will report to the Executive Director of Philanthropy for Daytona Beach and Worldwide Campus and will be assigned by University’s central development program to support the philanthropic goals of Embry-Riddle’s Worldwide Campus.

-The Senior Director is responsible for managing and coordinating fundraising for both the Worldwide Campus and general institutional priorities.
-The Senior Director works closely with the Chancellor of the Worldwide Campus and senior staff of the central development enterprise, with goals to establish philanthropic priorities and develop both long-term strategies and tactics for addressing them.
+The Director is responsible for managing and coordinating fundraising for both the Worldwide Campus and general institutional priorities and will work closely with the Chancellor of the Worldwide Campus and senior staff of the central development enterprise, with goals to establish philanthropic priorities and develop both long-term strategies and tactics for addressing them.

-The Senior Director shall be assigned a portfolio of from 75 to 150 prospects; conduct discovery, qualification, cultivation, solicitation and stewardship activities for this portfolio; engage current and prospective donors through print or electronic correspondence, calls, encounters at events and, most importantly, individual, face-to-face visits; and travel extensively for those meetings.
-The Senior Director’s primary objective is to secure gifts for the Worldwide Campus, though other opportunities may be pursued as well, in order to optimize overall giving to the University.
+The Director shall be assigned a portfolio of from 75 to 150 prospects; conduct discovery, qualification, cultivation, solicitation and stewardship activities for this portfolio; engage current and prospective donors and, most importantly, individual, face-to-face visits; and travel extensively for those meetings.

-Develop long-term strategies and tactics for each prospect and implement them.
+Develop Solicitation Strategies: Develop long-term strategies and tactics for each prospect and implement them.
 Collaborate with colleagues in the Division to achieve donor engagement and stewardship goals for the unit and institution.
-The Senior Director’s primary responsibility here is to develop strategies and execute for the prospects assigned to them for the Worldwide Campus.
+The Director’s primary responsibility here is to develop strategies and execute for the prospects assigned to them for the Worldwide Campus.